Inside: Want to make your own healthy crockpot applesauce? Here’s an easy recipe for making slow cooker applesauce using no added sugar.

 - 1/4 cup water

-Peel, core, and slice apples and load into slow cooker.
+- Peel, core, and slice apples and load into slow cooker.

-Add lemon juice, cinnamon, vanilla, and water.
+- Add lemon juice, cinnamon, vanilla, and water.

-Cook on High for 4-6 hours.
+- Cook on LOW for 3-4 hours.

-Smash with potato masher until desired consistency.
+- Smash with potato masher until desired consistency.

-Spoon into jars or containers and refrigerate.
+- Spoon into jars or containers and refrigerate.